ian-hickey/YACRB/README.md

 ## 🔧 Configuration

-### 📁 Option 1: Using a Config File
+#### 📁 Option 1: Using a Config File
-Create a file named config.json in the same directory as the script.
+The first time the script is run, it will prompt you for the following values.
-Populate the file with the following structure:
+It saves them in a config.json file and won't ask again.
 `{
     "GITHUB_API_KEY": "YOUR_GITHUB_API_KEY",
     "CHATGPT_API_KEY": "YOUR_OPENAI_API_KEY",